 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included, among others, evaluating and determining the nature and extent of audit procedures performed and evidence obtained that are responsive to the Investigation and the misstatements identified.
-These procedures also included (i) evaluating the impact of the material weaknesses related to the control environment, including the lack of a sufficient complement of personnel, risk assessment, and information and communication components of internal control, as well as revenue control activities; (ii) evaluating the sufficiency of the Investigation conducted by the Committee of the Board; (iii) expanding the nature and extent of fraud inquiries performed with Company personnel; and (iv) considering the Investigation findings in assessing the risks associated with revenue recognition and designing incremental audit procedures to be performed.
-Incremental audit procedures when responses were not received; and evaluating the timing of revenue recognition and that revenue was recognized in the appropriate period.
+These procedures also included (i) evaluating the impact of the material weaknesses related to the control environment, including the lack of a sufficient complement of personnel, risk assessment, and information and communication components of internal control, as well as revenue control activities; (ii) evaluating the sufficiency of the Investigation conducted by the Committee of the Board; (iii) expanding the nature and extent of fraud inquiries performed with Company personnel; and (iv) considering the Investigation findings in assessing the risks associated with revenue recognition and designing incremental audit procedures performed included, for a sample of transactions, confirming terms and conditions of sales arrangements directly with customers, including performing alternative procedures when responses were not received; and evaluating the timing of revenue recognition and that revenue was recognized in the appropriate period.
 The incremental audit procedures also included testing the revenue-related journal entries recorded by Company personnel that engaged in misconduct; and testing the completeness and accuracy of the restatement adjustments.
-Professionals with specialized skill and knowledge were used to assist in evaluating the sufficiency of the Board.
+Professionals with specialized skill and knowledge were used to assist in evaluating the sufficiency of the Investigation conducted by the Committee of the Board.